 As one expert source notes, if you’ve tried the common fixes and still have low pressure, it’s best to consult a professional.
 Instead of spending more time on a problem that’s out of your hands, let a professional take over.
 We can pinpoint the exact cause and get it fixed right the first time.

-You See Signs of Leaks or Pipe Damage
+Don’t Ignore Leaks or Pipe Damage

 Visible signs of water damage are a clear signal to call a plumber immediately.
 If you notice damp spots on your walls or ceiling, a musty smell you can’t place, or water stains appearing near your pipes, you could have a leak.
 Another telltale sign is a water meter that keeps spinning even when all your faucets are turned off.